noanjrd/noanjrd/README.md

 ![GitHub Contribution Graph](https://ghchart.rshah.org/noanjrd)

+> My GitHub activity is basically a green flag.

 ## What I'm Doing

 - **Learning by building** - diving deep into every 42 project to master new concepts and strengthen problem-solving skills